kcudding/ecotheory.github.io/teach/density-independent.md

 #### The exponential growth calculation

-Due to the ability to replace $\lambda$ for r and vice-versa, we have:
+Due to the ability to replace $\lambda$ for r and vice-versa, the equation for calculating a continuous population growth can be integrated as:

 $$N_{t}=N_{0}e^{rt}$$